SamuelGD/TIPE-Captcha-Recognition/README.md

-# Captcha Recognition (composed of digits only).
+# Captcha Recognition
+Captchas composed of digits only.
 School project in 2013.